qelectrotech/qelectrotech-doc/source/users/basics/quit.rst

 Quit QElectroTech
 =================

 The user can quit QElectroTech at anytime.
-The user does not need to `close the project`_ before clossing the application.
+The user does not need to `close the project`_ before closing the application.

 If the current work wants to be saved before closing the project, refer to `save project`_ section.
 Even so, QElectroTech displays an automatic message to save the current job if any modification has been created.